Gamer000gaming/ai-trainer-gui/README.md

 # AI trainer GUI
 A very cool and easy to use Python program that helps you train AIs on games.
-It is 100% GUI so very beginner-friendly.
+It is 100% GUI and very beginner-friendly.
 ## Features
 - Train an AI on almost any Gymnasium env
 - See if the training process will burn your computer